 So you want to buy some land?
 For many people, it’s a great option – whether for a place to build a brand-new custom home or for a vacation get-away place or just to have your own place to play outdoors.
 Buying land is much different from buying a home, and that’s why so many land buyers wind up with a case of buyer’s remorse.
 But if you know what to look for, you can avoid that unfortunate scenario.
-Check out these 3 things to look for when buying land in Kauai.
+Check out these 3 things to look for when buying land in Sarasota.

 1. Zoning, Soil Quality, and Utilities